 Of course, it should be obvious that there are many caveats to this calendar-based trading pattern.
 For instance, returns have varied widely, not only between the November through April and May through October periods, but also within these time frames.

-If the pandemic does subside and the market returns to a more normal state, sector rotation may be a more appropriate takeaway from the sell in May calendar trend—according to analysis by CFRA in April 2019.
-Rather than exit the market, you could factor in seasonal patterns that have developed in recent years to your decision-making process.
+With that said, if you are making tactical trades with some percentage of your portfolio, and calendar trends are a component of your strategy, sector rotation may be a more appropriate takeaway from the sell in May calendar trend—according to analysis by the Center for Financial Research and Analysis (CFRA).
+Rather than exit the market, you could factor in seasonal patterns that have developed in recent years to augment your decision-making process.